Thinking about it?

 4. Does it work for you financially?

 Fostering is a paid role.
-You will be paid a fee as a foster carer plus you’ll also have an allowance for the child in your care when they are living with you.
+You will be paid as a foster carer plus you’ll also have an allowance for the child in your care when they are living with you.

 Fostering is a busy role and you’ll need to attend meetings, take children to and from school and extracurricular and social activities.
-You can work as well as foster but you will need to be flexible so you’ll need to think about any other jobs you may have.
+You can work alongside fostering but you will need to be flexible so you’ll need to think about any other jobs you may have.

 5. Have you got the right attitude?

-As a foster carer, you will be looking after children and young people who have been through a tough time and foster carers need to be understanding, empathetic and have a genuine desire to want to support a child or young person and help them thrive.
+As a foster carer, you will be looking after children and young people who have been through a tough time.
+As a foster carer, you’ll need to be understanding, empathetic and have a genuine desire to want to support a child or young person and help them thrive.

 You will be working with social workers and other professionals around the child so good communication is key.